HOME PAGE current projects performance projects street theatre & corporate entertainment workshops and residencies reviews photo galleries

 January 25th 2007 1.30pm & Friday 26th January 7pm.

-Hocus Pocus "Persephone" performance Project at mac in the main theatre October 2003.
+Hocus Pocus "Persephone" performance project at mac in the main theatre October 2003.

 ARTLINK projects and residencies in day centres and hospital settings combining creative movement work, yoga and reminscence theatre for older people.